Bacteriostatic Water: Reconstitution Solution for Peptides

 Bacteriostatic water is a sterile, non-pyrogenic solution containing 0.9% benzyl alcohol (9 mg/mL) that acts as a preservative to inhibit bacterial growth.
 It is commonly used for reconstituting medications and diluting injectable drugs intended for subcutaneous (SC), intramuscular (IM), or intravenous (IV) injection.

-Unlike sterile water for injection, bacteriostatic water is designed for multi-dose use, allowing repeated withdrawals from a single vial for up to 28 days when properly stored.
+Unlike sterile water for injection, bac water is designed for multi-dose use, allowing repeated withdrawals from a single vial for up to 28 days when properly stored.

 Composition of Bacteriostatic Water